Analysis | The state of the pandemic, in nine charts

-President Trump, of course, continues to insist that the increase is just a function of more testing.
+President Trump, of course, continues to insist the increase is just a function of more testing.

 “We have more cases because we do the greatest testing,” Trump told Fox News’s Sean Hannity on Thursday.
 “If we didn’t do testing, we’d have no cases.”

 Well, if we did no testing, we’d have no confirmed cases.
-If we did no testing, though, we’d see an exponential growth in actual infections, as we did at the outset of the pandemic, when testing was scattershot.
+If we did no testing, though, we would see an exponential growth in actual infections, as we did at the outset of the pandemic, when testing was scattershot.
 Back when Trump was insisting that the virus would soon go away.

 It would be hard to match that early level of growth simply because it’s easier to see a 5,000 percent increase in 100 cases (an additional 5,000 cases) than in 100,000 cases (an additional 5 million).
 So it’s useful, then, to step back and evaluate where we are and how the pandemic is changing in absolute terms.